SplashThat/CodeTest/README.md

 *Feel free to use any tools or frameworks you like!*

+When you're ready to submit, just create a new pull request

 ## Database
 Your database will come with a super simple schema just to get you started.
+Note that to successfully fulfill all of the requirements, you will need to add columns and/or tables.
+Feel free to just supply the updated sql dump, or if you're feeling fancy, write a migration.

 To connect to the database, use the following credentials:
 ```
 database_name: SplashCodeTest
 database_user: splash